Sweizeur/Tome.App_Credits/README.md

 ```

 ## Configuration
-go to [referral link](tome.app/sweizeur?referralStatus=false), copy code and start the program
+go to referral link (tome.app/USERNAME?referralStatus=false), copy code and start the program

 ## Installation
 You must install the [webdriver.exe](https://selenium-python.readthedocs.io/installation.html) (Chrome, Firefox, Safari accepted) in the folder in order to run the script